stevemclaugh/preservation-torrent/README.md

 - Individuals can participate in the preservation effort without the expertise or disk space required to operate a full mirror.
 Downloading and seeding just one or two torrents is a real contribution.

 - Distributing the collection in dozens of torrents instead of hundreds will make it E-Z to grab en masse.
 Issuing a limited set of sequentially numbered volumes may well stir a desire for completeness in the brains of collectors.

 &nbsp;

-### Further reading
+#### [*>> Setup guide: Creating and seeding a torrent on a VPS*](Setup.md)

+&nbsp;

+## *Further reading*

+Cabanac, Guillaume.
+“Bibliogifts in LibGen?
+Study of a Text-Sharing Platform Driven by Biblioleaks and Crowdsourcing.”
+Journal of the Association for Information Science and Technology, March 27, 2015. doi:10.1002/asi.23445. [ftp://ftp.irit.fr/IRIT/SIG/2015_JASIST_C.pdf](ftp://ftp.irit.fr/IRIT/SIG/2015_JASIST_C.pdf).

 Martin, John.
 “Piracy, Public Access, and Preservation: An Exploration of Sustainable Accessibility in a Public Torrent Index.”
 ASIS&T Annual Meeting, 2016. [https://osf.io/preprints/socarxiv/hzp6r/download?format=pdf](https://osf.io/preprints/socarxiv/hzp6r/download?format=pdf).

 Tenen, Dennis, and Maxwell Foxman.
 “Book Piracy as Peer Preservation.” *Computational Culture*, November 9, 2014. [http://computationalculture.net/article/book-piracy-as-peer-preservation](http://computationalculture.net/article/book-piracy-as-peer-preservation).

-&nbsp;

-#### [*>> Setup guide: Creating and seeding a torrent on a VPS*](Setup.md)